jeremycherfas/user/pages/03.blog/monthly-report-2020-10/item.md

 subhead: ' '
 ---

-The good news is that my new passport arrived on Monday.
+The good news is that my new passport arrived on Monday (first in November, but worth a mention).
 The bad is that we’re looking at another lockdown, albeit slightly lighter, and it seems highly unlikely that I’ll need a new passport before 2021 at the earliest.
-But we did manage a week couple of days away in Florence, soaking up some culture to last through the dark days ahead.
+But we did manage a couple of days away in Florence, soaking up some culture to last through the dark days ahead.
 Marketing the podcast — at least as far as buying €30 of advertising on FB goes — was a complete bust.
 Not one new listener that I could detect.
 But more people do seem to be downloading the transcripts, so that’s surely a better use of the money.

 ===